imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo chmod -x /etc/cron.daily/00logwatch.*
     ```

 1. By default, unless you changed it, logwatch sends output to `stdout`.
 Since the end goal is to get a daily e-mail, we need to change the output type that logwatch uses to send e-mail instead.
 We could do this through the configuration file above but that would apply to every time it is run -- even when we run it manually and want to see the output to the screen.
 Instead, we'll change the cron job that executes logwatch to send e-mail.
-That way, when we run it manually we'll still get output to `stdout` and when cron runs it, we'll get an e-mail.
+That way, when we run it manually we'll still get output to `stdout` and when cron runs it we'll get an e-mail.
 We'll also make sure it checks for all services, and change the output format to html so it's easier to read regardless of what the configuration file says.
 In the file `/etc/cron.daily/00logwatch` find the execute line and change it to this:

     ```
     /usr/sbin/logwatch --output mail --format html --mailto root --mailfrom root --range yesterday --service all